bingenortuzar/simplecircuits/README.md

 # simplecircuits
-Simple Circuits
+WARNING: THIS IS LESS THAN AN ALFA VERSION.

-The idea is make small projects to learn and have fun with my children.
+The idea is extend what I saw in [Makezine](http://makezine.com/projects/simple-paper-circuit/) making small projects to learn and have fun with my children.
 Premises are simple:
       -low cost.
       -No soldering.
       -No programming.